Frequently Asked Questions

 What kind of resources do you offer to support menstrual health and nutrition goals?

-Can clients access virtual nutrition support outside of Ontario, Canada?
+Can clients access private virtual nutrition support outside of Ontario, Canada?

 My period health educational resources are available across Canada and other countries for purchase and download.